 Key Information Transmission: Once the RP tree has been setup at the root, the root creates one message containing all the keys of the RP tree, encrypted as appropriate, and broadcasts the message over the satellite links to all the other RPs in the group.
-We assume that the root RP has no prior secure association with the leaf RPs.
-So when the RP tree is created, the initial communication from the root to the leaf RPs are encrypted with the public keys of the leaf RPs.
-Upon reception, each leaf RP decrypts its relevant key information using its private key, and obtains all the keys on the path from its leaf to the root of the tree.
+Upon reception, the leaf RP decrypts its relevant key information using its private key, and obtains all the keys on the path from its leaf to the root of the tree.
 The key corresponding to the tree root is now used as the session key.
-Subsequent communication from the root RP to the leaf RPs uses the shared long-term secret, corresponding to the leaf node of each receiver RP, that is sent by the root in the initial communication.